• Skip to primary navigation

 Appearance and Color

 Shrimp can look different, depending on if they are cooked or raw.
-Cooked shrimp turn a vibrant pink.
+Cooked shrimp turn a bright pink.

 This happens because heat changes proteins in the shrimp.